Click here to download your free content calendar template now.

 Step #2: Brainstorm some content ideas.

 Here’s the thing about great content; it’s hard to come up with off the top of your head every week.
-That’s why it’s important to come up with a bunch at once.
+That’s why it’s important to come up with a bunch of content ideas at once.

 You can do this a multitude of ways.
 I like starting with a brain map to make tons of ideas, then dwindling them down based on keyword research and some extra thought.